 Nicole Papantoniou, who wrote the original version of this article, is the director of the Kitchen Appliances and Innovation Lab, where she's constantly testing new kitchen products and food items.
 She frequently tests smart kitchen appliances, and the best brisket she ever made was cooked with an immersion circulator.

-Joy Cho is the assistant food editor with the Good Housekeeping Food Team.
-She develops and tests recipes to ensure both deliciousness and accuracy.
+Joy Cho was the former assistant food editor with the Good Housekeeping Food Team.
 She tested the latest batch of sous vide machines, learning the ins and outs of 10 sous vide machines on the market to produce accurate testing results.
-She uses kitchen tools every day as a part of her job and personally, and she’s particularly a fan of microplanes, Y-peelers and quarter-sheet trays.

 Headshot of Becca Miller